manumafe98/MyObsidianNotes/Java/Generics.md

 - Classes
 - Interfaces
 - [[Methods]]
-The benefit is to eliminate the need to create multiple versions of classes or methods for different [[Variables#Data Types|data types]].
+The benefit is to eliminate the need to create multiple versions of classes or methods for different [[Java/Variables#Data Types|data types]].
 So you can use the same one for all reference data types.

 ### Generic methods